-Destination Market or Address (approx. 10.0 cm x 4.25 cm)
+Destination (approx. 10.0 cm x 4.25 cm)

-A data block to identify the destination.
-Also here, a fully specified address can be printed, if necessary.
-Otherwise, the destination market can be specified, e.g. by using a country code or name.
+A data block to identify the destination: a fully specified address can be printed, if necessary.
+Otherwise, simply the destination port, destination market or destination country can be specified using a name or universally recognised code.

 Template font size: 16, Arial Narrow